gitter-badger/javascript-3/typeCastingCoerion/typeCastingCoerion.md

 const val = parseInt(inputValue, 10);
 ```

-- If for whatever reason you are doing something wild and parseInt is your bottleneck and need to use Bitshift for performance reasons, leave a comment explaining why and what you're doing.
+- If for whatever reason you are doing something wild and parseInt is your bottleneck(瓶頸) and need to use Bitshift for performance reasons, leave a comment explaining why and what you're doing.

 #### 3. Booleans